arielgee/Sage-Like/.misc/tasks.md

 	* transition-duration from 300ms to 0.1ms
 ---

+## Now
+---

 ## Next
+* in leatest Fx ver the discoveryView (PageDataByInjection, _injectCode) works differently, no 'Unable to access current tab' line
+* in panel.onKeyDownBody(): can I use PropertiesView.close() to close all/any of the PropertiesView panels?
 * disabling a big tree with all folders are open is realy heave on the fps
 * UI density, font name and font size do not impact the dialogs
 * when the messagesView is one the blue listView icon is moved to the left if the list has a scrollbar